Posted on January 27th, 2020

-These items get touched all the time and are almost never cleaned.
-Because they’re often shared between multiple members of a household, they can spread germs like nobody’s business.
+These items get touched all the time and are rarely cleaned.
+Because they’re often shared between multiple household members, they can spread germs like nobody’s business.

-Toys and stuffed animals also get handled a lot and can easily serve as a vessel for bacteria and viruses.
-Luckily for you, stuffed animals can be washed in the laundry while plastic toys can be put in the dishwasher for easy cleaning.
+Toys and stuffed animals also get handled and can easily serve as a vessel for bacteria and viruses.
+Luckily, stuffed animals can be washed in the laundry, while plastic toys can be put in the dishwasher for easy cleaning.

 What disinfectants should I use?

-There are many reliable cleaning products on the market that have been specifically designed to destroy cold and flu viruses.
-This will typically be written on the label so make sure to check that when buying them.
+Many reliable cleaning products on the market have been specifically designed to destroy cold and flu viruses.
+This will typically be written on the label, so check that when buying them.

-If you’re using disinfectant sprays, remember to use paper towels or disposable disinfectant wipes.
+Remember to use paper towels or disposable disinfectant wipes if you’re using disinfectant sprays.
 This is because dishcloths and sponges only spread the chemicals around, whereas paper towels immediately soak everything up and can be safely discarded afterward.

 Where can I schedule the finest home cleaning in Indianapolis?

-Keeping your house clean while also caring for a sick kid can be incredibly stressful and time-consuming.
-Things can get outright overwhelming if you also have to take them to a doctor’s appointment at the Riley Hospital for Children at Indiana University Health!
+Keeping your house clean while caring for a sick kid can be incredibly stressful and time-consuming.
+Things can get overwhelming if you also must take them to a doctor’s appointment.